 The Million Image Database

-In collaboration with our academic partners, and the government of the United Arab Emirates, we are in the process of capturing millions of 3D images of threatened objects.
+In collaboration with our academic partners, and the government of the United Arab Emirates, the IDA is in the process of capturing millions of 3D images of threatened objects.
 Armed with smartphones, DSLRs, or our proprietary lightweight, discreet and easy-to-use 3D cameras, our dedicated volunteer photographers are capturing high quality scans at important sites in conflict zones throughout the Middle East and North Africa.
 Images are uploaded through our web portal for inclusion in the open-source Million Image Database.
 These images will be used for research, heritage appreciation, educational programs and 3D reconstruction.
 The first monumental-scale reconstruction occurred in April, 2016 in Trafalgar Square, London.
 Subsequent reconstructions have taken place in New York City, Dubai, Florence, Arona and Washington D.C.
 This program is the first of its kind in both purpose and scale.
 However, it is our hope that it will become a model for future similar endeavors.
 While there are those who seek to encourage us to forget the past – to forget the shared history that unites us – we are dedicated to ensuring that the visual reminders that keep that history alive remain a part of the human experience.